Hans-xwh/Blender-A3DA/README.md

 Project Diva A3DA stage animation importer for Blender (somewhat functional).

 Im working on this, but I'll take some time to polish it before uploading it.
 This version is realy old...
-I wouldn't use recommend using it.
+I wouldn't recommend using it.
 This doesn't reflect my current version!